 Fuelling Your Telehandler

 It may also be important to consider what type of fuel you want to work with.
 Telehandlers are currently only powered by diesel, but counterbalance telehandlers can be driven by electric power, gas or diesel as well.

-With electric telehandlers, you will need a charging unit so they are very rare for short term hires.
+With electric telehandlers, you will need a charging unit on-site, so they are very rare for short-term hires.
 It will be much easier to find a gas or diesel truck.
 Gas may be the preferred choice if you are in an enclosed area so you are not breathing in diesel fumes.